-Lenders see a bankruptcy as a big black mark on your credit report, so is there any point in applying for a car loan right after your discharge?
+Lenders see a bankruptcy as a black mark on your credit reportsd, so is there any point in applying for a car loan right after your discharge?

-Getting an auto loan after bankruptcy is not going to be a walk in the park, but it also isn't going to be overbearingly tough either.
+Getting an auto loan after bankruptcy isn't going to be a walk in the park, but it also isn't going to be overbearingly tough.
 If you want the process to go a little smoother, there are some things you should do:

-- Pull your credit report and know what your scores are
+- Pull your credit reports and know what your credit score is

 - Only apply with subprime dealerships

-You can pull your credit report for free once a year from each of the
+You can pull your credit reports for free once a year from each of the

-three credit bureaus, but these don't come with both your report and your score – you'll have to pay a little extra for both.
-If you happen to notice any inconsistencies or mistakes on your report, be sure to get them taken care of before you start applying because it will help make your scores look better for lenders.
+If you happen to notice any inconsistencies or mistakes on your reports, be sure to dispute them and get them removed before you start applying because it can make your score better for lenders.

-You should, however, be prepared for the loan terms that are associated with bankruptcy auto financing, as they differ greatly from traditional car loans.
-While you won't usually get astronomically high interest rates, you will receive a higher rate than the national average rate – again, this is because the dealer is taking a risk on lending you the money to buy a car.
+You should, however, be prepared for the loan terms that are associated with bankruptcy auto financing, such as an interest rate that's higher than average.
 Another common thing you will see is that the loan term is often shorter when the applicant has low credit.
-This is due to the fact that a dealer wants to help you pay this loan off as quick as possible so they don't lose out on money, and you can rebuild your credit faster to qualify for a conventional loan.
+This is due to the fact that a dealer wants to help you pay this loan off as quick as possible, so you can rebuild your credit faster to qualify for a conventional loan.